 Our skin is an amazing organ but it is also reasonably sensitive.
 Contact with chemicals, certain plants, or concrete pavements can easily disrupt its natural protective function.

-If you develop a rash after taking a medicine, contact your doctor immediately; you might be allergic to that medicine which can be deadly.
+If you develop a rash after taking a medicine, contact your doctor immediately because this may signal a serious allergic reaction to that medicine.

 7. Antihistamine Tablets For Hay Fever, Allergies and Insect Bites

 More than 10% of the US population is affected by hay fever, with ragweed the most common cause.
 Even if you don't suffer yourself, a future visitor may do, so keep a packet of antihistamines in your first aid kit.

 Oral antihistamines are also more useful than antihistamine bite cream for providing relief from itching after multiple insect bites.
 They are perfect to have on hand for any mild allergic reactions, but always see a doctor if the reaction appears to be getting worse or other symptoms such as difficulty breathing or facial swelling occur.

 Non-sedating antihistamines (those that don't make you sleepy), such as fexofenadine (Allegra) or loratadine (Claritin) are best if you need to go to school, work, or drive a vehicle.
 Alternatively, sedating antihistamines such as diphenhydramine (Benadryl) may be used to help you sleep better at night.